 - Veterans’ DVA card, Pensioner Concession card

 - Credit card/EFTPOS card or other preferred method of payment.
-Please note that we do not accept AMEX or Diners Card
+Please note that all credit card transactions incur a 1% surcharge to help cover bank charges, and we do not accept AMEX or Diners card.

-- Pyjamas, nightdress, comfortable casual clothes, dressing gown, slippers or soft shoes
+- Pyjamas, comfortable casual clothes, dressing gown, slippers or soft shoes

 - Compression stockings if you have them